What is the best gift you can give your mother on Mother’s Day?

 Another great idea from my kids was a certificate which said that during the summer months they would provide Sunday lunch once or twice a month.
 Making this extra special was that they often hung around after lunch and we talked and enjoyed a summer day together.

-Jeff, another son, doesn’t know that it is such a gift to me when he helps me with all my techy stuff.
+My son Jeff helps me with all of my tech-related stuff.
+Maybe he doesn’t even see it as a “gift,” but it is!
 Also when my mother was in a nursing home two hours away, Jeff went to visit her once a month.
 That visit was a gift to my mom and to me.